-We don’t have to be a singer on a worship team to perform worship.
+We don’t have to be a singer on a worship team to execute worship.
 Worship is a life offered into the love affair with our God.
 The worshipper in this scenario is as much at home in the kitchen as they are in the pew.
-Again, if we are Christ’s and indwelt of His life, there is no separation between church and state.
-His life in me is as willing to cook a meal as it is to preach the Word.
+Again, if we are Christ’s and indwelt of His Life, there is no separation between church and state.
+His Life in me is as willing to cook a meal as it is to preach the Word.
 It’s at home at the sink as well as singing in the choir.
 To some this sounds like sacrilege, but for the true lover it is as obvious as breathing.
 Reality cannot be compartmentalized for the lover of God.
 All is for the love of God or it is not love at all.

 Do All for the Love of God – Secular and Sacred

 When I first heard the phrase, “Do all for the love of God,” I was frustrated.
 I thought, “How is God honored by my common daily tasks?”
-But this proved my disassociation from the purpose and life of Christ.
+But this proved my disassociation from the purpose and LIfe of Christ.
 Jesus was satisfied with the Will of the Father; both common tasks and the miraculous were all the same.
-God’s pleasure was His aim.
+God’s Will and pleasure was His aim.
 This reality made Him as comfortable in the carpenter’s shed as walking on water.
 This is to be our aim, too.

 The devil wishes us to compartmentalize our lives with a specific goal in mind.
 If I but perform my common life detached from the Spirit and Life of Christ, I nullify its heavenly value and eternal fruit.
 So you see why the enemy works so hard to dislocate my spirit from my common life.
 It neuters my ability to be an offering of love and worship.
 In essence, it makes the majority of my life and doings more drone than divine.
 This was never the intent for my saved life.
 My salvation was in totality; my life now in Him isn’t to be sectioned off but offered as a whole.